Last Updated on January 5, 2019

-If you are a soup enthusiast like me, you’ll love my delicious kohlrabi celeriac soup.
-It is so easy to prepare and it can be perfectly served as main dish due to its high fiber content.
+If you are a soup enthusiast like me, you'll love my delicious kohlrabi celeriac soup.
+It is so easy to prepare and it can be perfectly served as the main dish due to its high fiber content.

 By the way, if you need to drop some pounds, this fitness soup could be a great alternative to the famous cabbage soup.
 Both kohlrabi and celeriac have diuretic properties and can help to eliminate excess fluid.
 On top of that celeriac can control the cravings for sweet treats.